ropensci/roweb3/content/blog/2025-11-07-github-and-away/index.md

 {{< figure src = "gitlab-import.png" alt = "GitLab repository import options: Create blank project; Create from template; Import project; Run CI/CD for external repository." class = "pull-left" caption = "GitLab repository import options.">}}

 That then leads to a list of platforms from which you can import projects, including code, issues, pull requests, releases, and other information.
+GitLab transfers issues, pull requests, tags, and releases by default, with even more possible through provision of a GitHub access token.
+As with Codeberg, this transfer can take some time (10-20 minutes or more).

 ### Mirroring elsewhere